ETCBC/genre_synvar/README.md

 list
 ```

+### Tagging methodology

+We use three basic categories: prose, poetry and prophecy for complete books.
+For example, Genesis is prose, Psalms is poetry, Isaiah is prophecy, etc. The labels are not based on formal criteria, but are intended ot be coarse-grained, intuitive classifications, similar to what one might find in exegetical studies.

+Within prose, we added `list`.
+These are generally lists of people names.
+We also added `instruction`, which is a general tag for (mainly) law texts.
+Finally, we changed `prose` to `poetry` for pieces of poetry emmbedded in prose, such as in Genesis 49.

 ### TF version

 Only version c is exported here, but since the verses do not change from version to version,